 Every Sunday morning, we attend Bible class and worship services (though this looked very different for most of 2020).
-Either on our way to eat or while eating, depending on whether we eat at home or go somewhere, I ask the kids what they talked about in Bible class.
+At some point during the day, I ask the kids what they talked about in Bible class.
 One Sunday in October 2019, I asked Madilynn what she learned.
 Here is the exchange as recorded on Facebook:

 I asked Madilynn what she learned in Bible Class… at first, she said, “I dunno…” then she said… “Asfurrrrrr….” then “oh wait, my paper is in my backpack.”
 So she pulls it out and reads, “As for me and my house, we will serve the Lord.”
 Then told me Joshua said it, but he died, and how the Israelites forgot to teach their children so the people didn’t follow God.
 Then she said, “and they took I don’t know how many stones and made a remember-all to help them.”